 By now it’s common knowledge that QA is an essential part of the software development lifecycle.
 But when the need for expanded testing arises, many companies still debate about whether to train their in-house engineers or outsource those services.
-Like so many other problems in the software development and testing industry, there is no clear solution.
-The only real answer is, “It depends.”
+Like so many other problems in the software development and testing industry, there is no clear answer.
+The only real answer is: “It depends.”

 But in our opinion, there are QA services that should always be outsourced.
 Why?
 We’ll get into the specifics below, but it boils down to practicality, flexibility and cost effectiveness: